 Firstly, ensure your hips down sag down as you enter the plank position during the movement.
 This signals that your core and glutes aren’t engaged so if you notice your hips dropping, squeeze your core and glutes to lift your hips up.
 This helps to promote better spine alignment.

 Another common mistake is bending the knees too soon, which doesn’t allow you to stretch your hamstrings.

 One of the reasons people love the inchworm as part of a HIIT or calisthenics workout is the option for variations and modifications.

 A popular modification is to add a push-up into the movement once you’re in the plank position.
 This will instantly up the tempo and create all the benefits a push-up offers (e.g. stronger chest, shoulders and arms).
-There are also so many variations of push-ups, such as close grip or superman push-ups, meaning the ability to vary up the entire movement is never ending.
+There are also so many variations of push-ups, such as close grip or superman push-ups (or LaLanne push ups for the very brave), meaning the ability to vary up the entire movement is never ending.

 You could also add a squat jump once you return to the standing upright position.
 This would focus the movement on more lower body strength.

 Another way to modify the Inchworm is to add an Asian squat (or deep squat) before you crawl into the plank position.
 This brings with it the benefit of a deep squat, such as hip mobility and range of motion.
 This is sometimes referred to as a “sumo inchworm” which also involves a wider stance throughout.
 This can be used with a hip mobility routine too.